jond-andrew/workflow/README.md

 brew install neofetch
 brew install rbenv
 brew install pyenv
+brew install bat
 ```

 > Amethyst Preferences, Mouse: Uncheck mouse follows focus.
 Floating: Automatically float App: iTerm2
-> Amethyst Preferences, Layouts: Remove all but "Tall" and "Fullscreen"
+> Amethyst Preferences, Layouts: Remove all but "Tall" and "Fullscreen", then move "Fullscreen" to the top!
+> Keys: `Shift + Option + Space` to switch layouts, and `Shift + Option + Enter` to focus during "Tall mode", or same with `H` or `L` to change the width of the main `Tall` window.

 ### VSCode `code` utility